Rector24/My-portfolio/README.md

-The files in here contain a few projects ive worked on over the last few years that i enrolled in Information technology, All the files in here contain different Languages
+The files in here contain a few projects that I've worked on over the last few years ever since  I enrolled in Information Technology, All the files in here contain different Languages